vagnervst/pagarme-js/README.md

 # Pagar.me Javascript

-A JavaScript library to interface with Pagar.me API, works on browser and on Node.js.
+A JavaScript library to interface with Pagar.me's API, it works in the browser and with Node.js.

 <br>